Royal Canadian Air Cadets: Flags

-In some squadrons, the ensign and squadron banner are carried by a flag party with the Flag of Canada (see image in the Local training section above), despite CF custom being for one- or two-flag parties only.
+In some squadrons, the ensign and squadron banner are carried by a flag party with the Flag of Canada (see image in the Local training section above), despite CAF custom being for one- or two-flag parties only.
 Subject to regional regulations, flag party escorts may carry deactivated drill purpose rifles.

 The Royal Canadian Air Cadets Banner is flown only on important ceremonial occasions to indicate the presence of a formed body of cadets, and, at the end of useful life, is deposited, after the manner of colours, in some suitable location.
 The banner was presented in 1991 at the Senior Leaders Course at CFB Cold Lake, and was paraded at the Senior Leaders Course graduation parades each summer until the course was replaced with the Leadership and Ceremonial Instructor Course.
 Though not consecrated, the flag parallels Air Force Command Colours and is carried in the same manner.
 Cadets pay compliments to the banner in a similar manner to a consecrated colour.
-Members of the CF are not required to pay compliments to the banner but may do so as a courtesy.
+Members of the CAF are not required to pay compliments to the banner but may do so as a courtesy.
+This banner was carried on parade at subsequent graduation parades until the discontinuing of the Senior Leaders Course in 2010.
+The Banner was then carried annually at CFB Trenton in a "Trooping the Banner" event held every year until its cessation in 2022.

 Originally approved in 1941, the Royal Canadian Air Cadets Ensign was modified in 1971 to incorporate the National Flag in the canton.
-The flag parallels a Canadian Forces command flag (as distinct from a Command Colour).
+The flag parallels a Canadian Armed Forces command flag (as distinct from a Command Colour).
 The ensign is normally flown at the squadron and often carried as part of a flag party.
 It is always flown from a mast or pole at air cadet summer training centres.